mrpowers-io/jodie/README.md

 ```
 The result will look like `List((0, 3), (7, 8), (12, 20))` signifying all version ranges for which CDF is enabled.
 The function `getRangesForCDFDisabledVersions` returns exactly same `List` but this time it returns disabled version ranges.

-`readCDFIgnoreMissingRangesForEDR`- Returns an unionised Spark Dataframe for all version ranges provided by the above method
+`readCDFIgnoreMissingRangesForEDR`- Returns an Option of unionised Spark Dataframe for all version ranges provided by the above method
 ```scala
  ChangeDataFeedHelper(writePath, 0, 30).readCDFIgnoreMissingRangesForEDR
 +---+------+---+----------------+---------------+-------------------+